jonathanmarvens/nim/README.md

     make
     ./chimp examples/helloworld.chimp

+Other things you might need to install.

+    brew install check
+    brew install valgrind

 Running Tests
 -------------

-Unit testing uses the check library, so you'll need to install that before you can run the tests:
+Unit testing are written partially with the check library (for testing C and partially in ChimpUnit) If you haven't already installed check, you might need to do that before you run the tests:

-    brew install check
     cmake .
     make clean test